Skip to content

 The thumbnail rebuild action:

-- removes the thumbnail cache directory
+• removes the thumbnail cache directory

-- recreates it
+• recreates it

-- rebuilds thumbnails and video poster images for currently indexed media
+• rebuilds thumbnails and video poster images for currently indexed media

-Why derivatives are mirrored by relative path
+Why derivatives are sharded by asset key